ottohahn/data/skill_clusters/README.md

 # provide the clustering model a list of words, it will use these to determine which cluster/group they most likely belong to
 cluster_mod.cluster(['perl','sdk','java','python','c++','ios'])
 ```

+**Note:** The file *postgres.txt* is not included in the Atipica master repository.
+Please reach out to any of the team members to get the Postgres Database credentials.
 <!--
 [1]: https://circleci.com/gh/atipica/analytics.svg?style=svg&circle-token=b842333bd2d1af17d9d2145b4e276dfbc0dcdd91
 [2]: https://circleci.com/gh/atipica/analytics